Oracle-Efficient Online Learning and Auction Design: Further Related Work

 Prior to our work, stylized algorithms with improved regret bounds or oracle-efficient learning have existed in multiple domains. \citet{HazanKLM16} study the regret bound of the problem of learning from experts, when the losses of experts are restricted to a low dimensional subspace.
 They show that one can obtain a regret bound that only depends on the rank of this space, rather than the number of experts.
 In another work, \citet{HK12} study online submodular minimization.
 They show that it is not necessary to add a perturbation to each action, but it suffices to add a perturbation on each underlying element of the set.
 This is a special case of our approach where $\mGamma$ is implemented by datasets that include single-element sets.

-Contextual learning in the transductive setting using an optimization oracle was previously studied by~\citet{Kakade2005}, whose work was later extended and improved by~\citet{CS11}. \citet{Syrgkanis2016} further extended the results to more general settings (including the bandit setting) and introduced the concept of small separator.
-The concept of small separators is in line with the definition of admissibility introduced by our work.
-We show how our algorithm extends to the contextual setting by building up on the work of \citet{Syrgkanis2016}.
-Contextual bandit~\citep{LangfordZh08} with an oracle has also been heavily studied in recent years (see for example~\citep{DHKKLRZ11, AgarwalHsKaLaLiSc14, RS16, SyrgkanisLuKrSc16}).
+Contextual learning in the transductive setting using an optimization oracle was previously studied by~\citet{Kakade2005}, whose work was later extended and improved by~\citet{CS11}. \citet{Syrgkanis2016} further extended the results to more general settings (including the bandit setting) based on the concept of small separator, which appears in prior work under the name \emph{universal identification sequence}~\citep{goldman1993exact}.
+Our definitions of admissibility and implementability can be viewed as non-contextual generalizations of the concept of the separator (see \Sec{context:ext}).
+We also show how to use the separator framework of \citet{Syrgkanis2016} to extend our algorithm to contextual settings.
+Contextual bandits with an oracle have also been heavily studied in recent years~\citep{LangfordZh08, DHKKLRZ11, AgarwalHsKaLaLiSc14, RS16, SyrgkanisLuKrSc16}.